-The second component comes on the list is GPU, always try to get a CPU with an integrated graphics card.
+The second component that comes on the list is GPU, always try to get a CPU with an integrated graphics card.
 There are lots of graphic cards in the market that can fulfill the home user processor requirements.
 If a selection of a processor is without GPU or with a weak graphic chip that will serve an everyday computing need.
 So, a separate graphics card is mandatory, and it will affect the total cost of the system.

 The last thing is the speed of the CPU as the home users do not need an intensive CPU, so an average range processor like 1 GHz is enough for their needs.
-Such devices come in a good and affordable range and enough to handle an average home system.
+Such devices come in a good and affordable range and are enough to handle an average home system.

 3- Processor For Small Business Users

 The CPU needs of a small business user are different from the gamer and home users.
-When buying a CPU, ensure the compatible cost, and the CPU has a BGA or LGA sockets.
-Like other users, three main features should be in mind before selecting the best CPU for needs.
+When buying a CPU, ensure the compatible cost, and the CPU has BGA or LGA sockets.
+Like other users, three main features should be in mind before selecting the best CPU for their needs.

 Cost is the main feature for small business users.
-When a person set business and buy new computer hardware for the office, the budget is arranged and discussed the options that perform smartly at a low price.
+When a person sets business and buy new computer hardware for the office, the budget is arranged and discussed the options that perform smartly at a low price.
 So, in this way, a reasonable choice becomes a primary factor.

 Ensure the CPU picked is good with the PC’s current components: the motherboard, sockets, and memory.
 When buying a CPU for an independent venture PC, is considered as inconsistency will not give a good result before it begins.

 BGA sockets are joined, making them practically difficult to supplant.
-LGA sockets are pin-type connectors which can be stopped and unplugged when needed.
+LGA sockets are pin-type connectors that can be stopped and unplugged when needed.
 If you might want the alternative to remove your CPU anytime, a CPU with an LGA association will be fundamental.

 4- Processors For Corporate Users